By Sandi Gohn

 “We’ll carry on conversations, ask what they need,” she said.
 “We try to do that little extra for them.”

 The USO opened its first MEPS location in 2015 in an effort to support service members throughout their entire military journey, from enlistment to transitioning back to civilian life.
+The organization continues this mission today through the USO Transitions Programs.

 More from the USO